Skip to main content

 habits

-Eggs have long been debated in the nutrition world—are they good or bad for you?
+Eggs have long been debated in the nutrition world, are they good or bad for you?
 The truth is, they’re packed with nutrients.
-A large egg (about 50g) contains roughly 0 grams of carbs and fiber, 5 grams of fat (considered saturated fat which contributes to cholesterol), and 6 grams of protein.
+A large egg contains about 5 grams of fat, including both saturated and unsaturated fats and 6 grams of protein.
 The yolk is rich in vitamins A, D, E, K, and B vitamins, while the white provides additional B vitamins.
 Eggs also provide key minerals like potassium, phosphorus, calcium, and zinc.
 One of their standout nutrients is choline, which plays a vital role in brain development, supporting neurotransmitter function, and maintaining healthy cell membranes.
 So, while eggs may have been controversial in the past, they’re definitely a superfood worth considering to include in your meals.

 habits